MiniMaxC/Tensegrity-Drone-QUBO-Solution/README.md

 ## 🙏 Acknowledgments

-- QDeep
+- Q Deep
 - Innopolis University
-- Hadi Salloum, Amer Albadr

 ## 📞 Contact

 - Email: m.mifsudbonici@innopolis.university
 - LinkedIn: www.linkedin.com/in/maximilian-mifsud-bonici-36100b371
 ---

 **Note**: This implementation is for research and educational purposes.
+The visualization system provides comprehensive tools for exploring tensegrity drone configurations and path planning environments.
 For production use, consider additional validation and error handling.